rwth-acis/las2peer/README.md

 ## CI

-All subprojects and bundles will be built by Jenkins and be published as snapshot.
+Every commit to the develop branch is build by Jenkins and be published as a snapshot to our Archiva.
+Releases are drafted from the master branch.